-Prospecting by using contact data from FSBOs or expired listings can be a time-consuming endeavor.
+Prospecting using contact data from FSBOs or expired listings can be time-consuming.

 Different software solutions on the market support and assist real estate professionals by providing seller data and speeding up the calling process.